wyne-ybanez/wyne-ybanez/README.md

 Learning a lot from Youtube, Stack Overflow, FreeCodeCamp and CodeInstitute!

-Here are the following coding languages and frameworks that I am learning for Front-End:
+Here are the following coding languages and frameworks that I am skilled at for Front-End:

 - HTML5
 - CSS3
 - Bootstrap
 - JavaScript
 - Jquery
-- Jasmine Testing
 - REST API

 Languages I will be learning for Back-End: